TritonDataCenter/jsstyle/README.md

                             'tab' for tab indentation (the default).
-    strict-indent           Boolean option, set to 1 to force indents of spaces to be a multiple of indent parameter. literal-string-quote    'single' (the default) or 'double'.
+    strict-indent           Boolean option, set to 1 to force indents of spaces to be a multiple of indent parameter. line-length             An integer number to specify the maximum length of a line (default: 80)
+    literal-string-quote    'single' (the default) or 'double'.
 Specifies the preferred quote character for literal strings. unparenthesized-return  Boolean option, set to 0 to disable the